-

 If your circumstances have changed and you’d like further information on what to do, you can contact our friendly Mortgage Service Team on 03330 140146 or email mortgage.service@familybsoc.co.uk

 Up to twelve family members can contribute.
-This can be a big help for you and your family if you are perhaps buying with a partner and both families want to help.
+This can be a big help if you're perhaps buying with a partner and both families want to help.

 Any money used as security for the mortgage will always remain in separate accounts, not combined into one account.